 2. Continuing Education Professor

 Continuing education professors and specialists work with students who decide to go back to school.
 These students include some who went to college and later dropped out and those who never went to college after finishing high school.
 As a continuing education specialist, you work with students who may lack the skills that their younger peers have.
 You meet with adult students, provide them with tests to determine the classes they should take and continue meeting with them to ensure that they fulfil all the requirements within the program and that they don’t have any problems with their classes.
-The following steps represent the typical pathway to becoming an adult and continuing education teacher:

-- Earn a bachelor’s degree in the desired career field.
+1. Earn a bachelor’s degree in the desired career field.

-- After graduating from your bachelor’s program, earn experience in your career field.
+2. After graduating from your bachelor’s program, earn experience in your career field.

-- Complete a teacher preparation program through an alternative route or by earning a master’s degree, if necessary.
+3. Complete a teacher preparation program through an alternative route or by earning a master’s degree, if necessary.

-- If you plan to teach at the post-secondary level, earn a doctoral degree.
+4. If you plan to teach at the post-secondary level, earn a doctoral degree.

-- Apply for teacher licensure in your state, if necessary.
+5. Apply for teacher licensure in your state, if necessary.

-- Begin applying to open positions.
+6. Begin applying to open positions.

 3. Corporate Trainer

 Another career path open to those interested in adult learning and workforce education is that of a corporate trainer.
 Corporations hire trainers to help train and prepare new employees for the tasks they need to do on the job.
 Some corporations hire trainers when changing to a new computer system or when implementing new regulations.
 You’ll go over all the information available to you, come up with lesson plans and then meet with students.
-Trainers must ensure that employees know how to do each task and how to work with any new systems to keep them safe on the job.

-5. Corporate Training Specialists
+4. Corporate Training Specialists

 Adult educators have sprung up in corporate environments as well, teaching employees how to perform their duties.
 A company’s human resources department usually oversees this position, often referred to as “corporate training.”
 Trainers build and deliver professional development programs to employees.
 These may cover a wide variety of topics, from general business concepts to company specifics, on-the-job training programs for employees.
 These programs may include basic employee orientation, as well as more complex programs such as teaching employees how to use new software.
-Government programs that are teaching job and life skills to underserved populations often employ training managers and specialists.
-In these cases, training managers may be responsible for working with the client to determine what type of training they require, and seeing that they receive it.
-Programs can be as varied as the clients they serve, from literacy skills to basic budgeting.
-Although these positions require varying levels of education, most require at least a bachelor’s degree.

-6. Education Administrators
+5. Education Administrators

 Education administrators oversee a variety of educational institutions, ranging from daycare centres to universities.
 Universities typically require administrators to have a PhD, although a master’s degree is sometimes sufficient at a childcare centre or a secondary school.
 Education administrators typically begin as teachers.
 They leverage their classroom experience, along with their education, to excel and advance in their careers.
 Administrators govern the school and supervise the staff.
 Administrators at a college or university often spend most of their time handling managerial duties, including fundraising, budgeting, and personnel development.
 A formal degree in adult education can make a big difference to an administrator who wants to advance his or her career to the next level.

-7. GED Instructor
+6. GED Instructor

 A degree in adult learning and workforce education qualifies you to work as a GED instructor.
 The GED is equivalent to a high school diploma and allows those who dropped out of high school to complete their studies.
 While you might work with older people who dropped out decades ago, you may also work with students in their late teens or early 20s.
 You’re responsible for going over some of the questions asked on the GED test and ensuring that your students have an understanding of math, science, English and other skills they need to pass that test.

-Helping adults develop themselves with better reading skills, writing skills or the knowledge to complete a GED is not only rewarding but an important service to the community.
+Helping adults develop themselves with better reading and writing skills or the knowledge to complete a GED is not only rewarding but an important service to the community.
 The right education can increase the odds of employment and earning potential for adults who missed important pieces of their education or need help due to language barriers.
 Better language competence can give people the tools to understand contracts, leases, directions, instructions and other crucial social skills for living as an adult.
 You can be a part of building a stronger community with more productive members.

-8. Human Resource Manager
+7. Human Resource Manager

 Businesses of all sizes hire human resources directors and managers to help them evaluate potential candidates.
 These managers create job listings that they post online, internally and in newspapers, but they then weed out candidates based on resumes and decide which candidates deserve interviews.
 In addition to interviewing and hiring new workers, HR managers also work with other departments to ensure that employees get the best benefits.
 Your degree in adult learning and workforce education can help you train and educate some of those new employees.

-9. Literacy Specialist
+8. Literacy Specialist

 The careers open to those with a background or degree in adult learning and workforce education include literacy specialists, corporate trainers, GED instructors, HR managers and continuing education professors.